-Here is a list of current titles for the first semester of AP English.
+Here is a list of current titles for the second semester of AP English.
 They can be purchased individually or as a discounted bundle here.
 Ordered books will be delivered to students at ATYP.
 Choose ‘Local Pickup’ as the shipping option.

 Crime and Punishment by Fyodor Dostoyevsky